 (Cover Photo by Freeman Zhou on Unsplash)

 Visiting a city like Tokyo for the first time can be daunting.
-There are so many things to do, places to go and things to see.
+There is so much to do, see and experience.
 And these days with people planning their trips around what they see on instagram, it can be hard to reconcile all those ideas into a cohesive travel experience.
 So, as a resident of Tokyo for the past 16 years, here are my five things to do in Tokyo on your first day.

 This is a mini-tour I personally went on when I was in Japan for a week back in 2001.
 It gave me a great overview of the city, one that I have never forgotten.
 And, when I moved here permanently in 2003 I did it again to help me settle in.
 From personal experience, I can highly recommend this to anyone who is over here on a flying visit or even anything longer.